arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 ### Ethernet
   - On-board transformer.
   - The 10/100 Ethernet physical interface is directly connected to the internal Ethernet MAC and provides full duplex communication with automatic *MDIX* support.
-  - The *Wake-On-Lan* functionality allows the reduction of power consumption when the board is in sleep mode.

 ### USB-A Connector
   - Transfer rates of up to 480 Mbps.